Report blames poor welds for Mexico City subway collapse - NewsBreak

 Report blames poor welds for Mexico City subway collapse

-MEXICO CITY (AP) — Poorly welded, badly located and completely missing studs that joined steel support beams to a concrete layer supporting the track bed were to blame for the May 3 collapse of an elevated segment of Mexico City’s metro that killed 26 people.
-The Mexico City government hired Norwegian certification firm DNV to find the causes of the deadly accident.
-Tuesday’s final report arrived at similar conclusions as the firm’s preliminary report in June.
-The sloppy installation of the studs created a situation where the elevated structure was working as “two independent parallel beams, a concrete beam and steal beam, that experienced loading conditions for which they were not designed.”abc17news.com
+MEXICO CITY (AP) — Poorly welded, badly located and completely missing studs that joined steel support beams to a concrete layer supporting the track bed were to blame for the May 3 collapse of an elevated segment of Mexico City’s metro that killed 26 people, experts concluded in a report released Tuesday.

 Comments / 0